 When the first orders start coming in, a new drop shipper will become excited that their hard work is finally paying off.
-However, much of this hard work can become undone if they are working with the wrong supplier.
+However, much of this hard work can become undone if they haven’t sourced their product well enough or are working with the wrong supplier.
 The problem is, many drop shipping suppliers are located overseas with shipping times that can range from 5 days to 4 weeks.
 In a world where most people can get their Amazon packages in 2 days with Prime Shipping, waiting multiple weeks for an online order is a challenge.
 Therefore, new drop shippers need to make sure that they work with a supplier that has a track record of fast shipping times.

 One of the best places to find the right suppliers is Aliexpress.
 This Chineses based drop shipping platform is the number one most popular place where drop shippers can find suppliers.
 What makes Aliexpress so great is that they have the largest directory of Chinese product manufacturers and wholesalers.
 Also, the site has a robust rating system.
 Ideally, a new drop shipper will want to work with a supplier that has lots of orders and a long track record on the site.
 If the supplier is able to offer 5-day shipping, then this is a plus.

 If a drop shipper really wants to stand out from the crowd, they can order their inventory in bulk and have it shipped to the United States and stored in a third party warehouse.
 After an order is made, the third party warehouse can quickly ship the item and ensure that the customer receives the order in just a couple of days.
 Bear in mind that this requires lots of upfront funding.
 However, if a drop shipper is serious about growing their business, then a third party U.S. based warehouse is a smart option.